Project Schoolflight

-Project Schoolflight was a youth outreach program of the Experimental Aircraft Association (EAA) which was jointly co-founded in 1955 by EAA founder Paul Poberezny and Robert D. Blacker, the director of the Aviation Industrial Arts program at St. Rita of Cascia High School in Chicago, Illinois.
+Project Schoolflight was a youth outreach program of the Experimental Aircraft Association (EAA) which was jointly co-founded in 1955 by EAA founder Paul Poberezny and Robert D. Blacker, the director of the Aviation Industrial Arts program at St. Rita of Cascia High School in Chicago, Illinois and President of EAA Chapter 15.

 Poberezny had written series of three articles entitled "Build this plane (Baby Ace) for $800, Including Engine" which ran in consecutive 1955 monthly issues of Mechanix Illustrated magazines and Blacker decided to use the plans for the first Schoolflight homebuilt aircraft project.
 Blacker contacted Poberezny and he supplied a copy of the Baby Ace plans for the program at no charge.
 Poberezny thought that Blacker's program could provide him with a start to fulfilling one of his lifetime dreams - to have an "airplane building factory" for homebuilt aircraft.
 It was from these discussions that both men agreed to co-found Project Schoolflight together.

 The Project Schoolflight program was initially overseen by both men but it grew so quickly that it became administered by the EAA's Air Museum Foundation instead.
 The project dissolved around 1978, and would eventually help inspire the founding of the very successful EAA Young Eagles program, established in 1992.

 History

 In 1952, prior to founding the EAA, Paul Poberezny purchased all of the inventory and the legal rights of the then defunct Ace Aircraft Manufacturing Company, including all rights and plans to the Baby Ace sport aircraft, all of which had been left abandoned in an airport hangar in Madison, Wisconsin.

 Early in 1955, Poberezny built a Baby Ace on which he painted to advertise Mechanix Illustrated, which had agreed to publish his project story, to include blueprints, of his Baby Ace build over three consecutive monthly issues.
-Robert D. Blacker, the aeronautical instructor for St. Rita of Cascia High School, read Poberenzy's story in MI and thought that building a Baby Ace would be an ideal class project.
+Robert D. Blacker, the aeronautical instructor for St. Rita of Cascia High School and EAA Chapter 15 President, read Poberenzy's story in MI and thought that building a Baby Ace would be an ideal class project.
 Blacker contacted Poberenzy, who provided Baby Ace plans at no cost and together they founded Project Schoolflight.